To hell and back: Arminia Bielefeld’s rollercoaster ride back to the Bundesliga | DW | 19.06.2020

 Financial ruin

-At the end of 2017, new CEO Markus Rejek was brought in, but Arminia's debts were threatening to swallow the club up.
+Arminia's problems weren't behind them though, and the threat of insolvency pushed them into an existential crisis.
+At the end of 2017, new CEO Markus Rejek was brought in, but Arminia's mounting debts were threatening to swallow them up.
 Almost €30 million ($34 million) in the red, the club was facing the removal of its license by the German Football Association (DFL).

 A financial restructuring plan was put in place to walk the club back from the cliff edge, which included the sale of the club's stadium, the Schüco Arena to a local business consortium.
 This deal wiped off 95% of the club's debt throughout 2018 and returned them to stronger financial health.